JonnyDavison/MoreThanFed/README.md

 Deployment method
 - Enter the GitHub repository
 - Navigate to 'Settings'
-- On the left side of the page hit 'Pages'
+- On the left side of the page, hit 'Pages'
-- Scroll to 'Build and deployment'
+- Scroll to 'Build and deployment.'
 - Set source to 'Deploy from a branch'
 - Below in 'Branch' select 'main' and 'root'
-- The page will refresh and a banner will appear to confiurm succeful deployment
+- The page will refresh, and a banner will appear to confirm successful deployment
 - the link will be in the banner along with 'Visit site'

-N.B - it may take a few minuits to build/deploy
+N.B - it may take a few minutes to build/deploy

 ## Credits

 ### Code
-Support and resourses found at
+Support and resources found at
 - [Stack Overflow](https://stackoverflow.com/)
 - [W3school](https://www.w3schools.com/)

 ### Content
-Images - where created and owned by the developer Jonny Davison, from a real world project.
+Images - were created and owned by the developer Jonny Davison from an actual real-world project.

 Video - Content and embed code from [YouTube](https://www.youtube.com/)

 ### Acknowledgements
-- Course marterial at Code Institute, including ['Love running'](https://github.com/Code-Institute-Solutions/readme-template)
+- Course material at Code Institute, including ['Love running'](https://github.com/Code-Institute-Solutions/readme-template)
-- Stack